mostafa-a-salah/aws-flask-deployment-mvp/README.md

+## The Story Behind This Project

+This project was built to solve an urgent, real-world business need.
+When a third-party software vendor failed to deliver a critical MVP for my company, I volunteered to build and deploy a solution from scratch.
+In under 48 hours, I taught myself the necessary tools, developed a functional application, and single-handedly deployed it to a production-ready cloud environment on AWS.
+This portfolio piece is the direct result of that initiative.
 # aws-flask-deployment-mvp
 Deployment of a Python Flask application to an AWS EC2 instance using Gunicorn and NGINX **Live Application URL:** [http://54.144.146.24](http://54.144.146.24)